ansible/ansible-documentation/examples/README.md

 ### Why Unmaintained ?
 The script is designed to check the current WinRM (PS Remoting) configuration and make the necessary changes to allow Ansible to connect, authenticate and execute PowerShell commands.
 As of now, Ansible can connect to Windows host that has already run `Enable-PSRemoting` in PowerShell already.

 There's really no need to use this script at all as the defaults in Windows are just fine.
-Also, using the scripts may result to potential security issues.
+Also, using the scripts may result in potential security issues.

 ### Use at Your Own Risk